abidibo/react-cam-roi/README.md

 - Draw polylines, polygons and rectangles, change dimensions and rotate them.
 - Support for dynamic metadata information attached to each shape.
 - Import and export shapes and metadata in json format.
-- Highly customizable: custom components and css classes.
+- Highly customizable: shape colors, custom components and css classes.

 ## Installation